miyahu/Linux-documentation/elasticsearch.md

 * [supprimer d'anciennes donnés](#supprimer-d'anciennes-donnés)
 * [cluster.routing.allocation.disk.watermark](#cluster.routing.allocation.disk.watermark)
 * [This can result in part of the JVM being swapped out.
 Increase RLIMIT_MEMLOCK ](#This-can-result-in-part-of-the-JVM-being-swapped-out.-Increase-RLIMIT_MEMLOCK)
+* [where expected to be resolved to a single node] (#where-expected-to-be-resolved-to-a-single-node)

 <http://soat.developpez.com/articles/elasticsearch/>